AdobeDocs/target.pt-BR/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe Target] no momento não há uma rede Edge na China e o desempenho do usuário final continuará sendo limitado para [!DNL Target] os clientes na China.
-Devido ao ótimo Firewall e à falta de nós do Edge no país, as experiências de sites com [!DNL Target] implantado serão lentas e as cargas da página serão afetadas.
-Além disso, a [!DNL Target] interface do usuário também pode experimentar latência.
+Because of the Great Firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, the [!DNL Target] user interface might also experience latency.

 ## Experiência de usuário protegida {#concept_40A5E781D90A41E4955F80EA9E5F8F96}